wmantly/p2psub/README.md

 * `peerID` An instance attribute holding a String for the local `peerID`.
 This is randomly generated and is for internal use.
 This is not exposed by the `P2PSub` class.

+## Todo

+* Add timestamps to each message.
+* Change the parsing of the message move `sentTo` in the prototype before passing the class.
+* Add optional TSL
+* Internal ability to publish new peers across the network.
+* Add config file for CLI mode.